pkp/pkp-docs/learning-ops/3.5/editorial-dashboard.md

 **Library**: The Library is accessible to Authors and Moderators from the top right of every submission page.
 It is a general file storage for documents that may include conflict-of-interest forms, galley approval forms, etc.

-This submission-specific Library is different from the journal-wide [Publisher Library](URL#publisher-library) that is meant for general files and can generate public links to them.
+This submission-specific Library is different from the server-wide [Publisher Library](https://docs.pkp.sfu.ca/learning-ojs/journal-managers/en/other-tools#publisher-library) that is meant for general files and can generate public links to them.

 Users throughout the editorial workflow can access all the files in the Publisher Library by opening the submission-specific Library and clicking "View Document Library".